About the Bar

 Section 5.
 Each member other than an Honorary Active Member or an Honorary Inactive Member shall pay membership dues for each year from June 1st to May 31st following, payable by July 1st of each year in advance, in such amount as may be fixed in the By Laws.
 A newly admitted member shall pay membership dues for the fiscal year of original admission on or before the last day of the first full calendar month after the date of admission.
 All dues shall be paid to the Association.
 An Honorary Active Member or an Honorary Inactive Member shall be exempt from any payment of membership dues.

 Section 6.
 If the membership dues or any court/mandatory fees collected by NHBA of any member for any year are not paid when due or in compliance with any policies set by the Board of Governors, that member shall be assessed a delinquency penalty as set periodically by the Board of Governors and the Association shall thereupon give written notice by first class mail, electronically, or any technologies that can accomplish the same result, to such member who is in arrears advising that member thereof and of the provisions of this Section.
-If the arrears in dues are not paid by the last day of the sixth month following such mailing by the Association of its dues invoice for that year, the membership of such person shall be suspended administratively, subject, however, to the provisions of Section 7 of this Article.
+If the arrears in dues are not paid by the last day of the fourth month following such mailing by the Association of its dues invoice for that year, the membership of such person shall be suspended administratively, subject, however, to the provisions of Section 7 of this Article.
 The administrative suspension notice shall be sent to the member by registered or certified mail, return receipt.
-Whenever a member so suspended for non payment of membership dues makes full payment of the arrears, and in addition a sum as set periodically by the Board of Governors as a charge for reinstatement that person shall automatically be reinstated as a member.
+Whenever a member so suspended for non-payment of membership dues makes full payment of the arrears, and in addition a sum as set periodically by the Board of Governors as a charge for reinstatement, that person shall automatically be reinstated as a member.
 The full amount of annual membership dues for the year in which reinstatement takes place shall be paid, regardless of the number of months suspension was in effect during that year.
 The Association shall notify such member and also the Clerk of the Supreme Court, of any suspension or reinstatement, and shall keep a record thereof.
 No person whose membership is so suspended shall be entitled to practice law in this State or exercise or receive any of the privileges of membership during such suspension.
-If suspended by Supreme Court Order, reinstatement of a suspended member shall not be deemed as authorizing such member to practice law in the State of New Hampshire.
+If suspended by Supreme Court Order, reinstatement of a suspended member shall not be deemed as authorizing such member to practice law in the State of New Hampshire until dues and fees in arrears are paid in full or as agreed upon.

 Section 7.
 The Board of Governors may in any case in which to do otherwise would result in hardship or injustice, permit the retroactive enrollment of members, abate dues in whole or in part, and waive penalties for delinquency in the payment of membership dues, but such action shall not be deemed as readmission to the practice of law in New Hampshire.